milannankov/tag-genie-website-41457/src/pages/index.md

     image_alt: App preview
     title: Comprehensive Tag Management & Automation
     content: >
       With Tag Genie you can take control of the product tags in your store.
-You can easily edit product tags in bulk by adding, removing, or renaming product tags.
+      Easily edit product tags in bulk by adding, removing, or renaming tags.
       Create validation rules to get warnings about missing or misspelled tags.
       Automate tag operations to run at selected intervals.
     actions:
       - label: Learn More
         url: /features